artis3n/ansible-role-tailscale/README.md

 **Default**: `false`

 If set to `true`, the "Bring Tailscale Up" command will include the raw value of the Tailscale authkey when logging any errors encountered during `tailscale up`.
-The authkey is not logged in successful task completions and is redacted in the `stderr` output by this role if an error occurs.
+By default, the authkey is not logged in successful task completions and is redacted in the `stderr` output by this role if an error occurs.

 ![redacted authkey](docs/images/redacted_authkey.png)

 If you are encountering an error bringing Tailscale up and want the "Bring Tailscale Up" task to _not_ redact the value of the authkey, set this variable to `true`.

-If the authkey is invalid, the role will relay Tailscale's error message on that fact:
+Regardless, if the authkey is invalid, the role will relay Tailscale's error message on that fact:

 ![invalid authkey](docs/images/invalid_authkey.png)